Preconditioned Score-based Generative Models: Implementations

-For CIFAR-10, LSUN (bedroom and church, $256\times256$), and FFHQ ($1024\times1024$), we apply the checkpoints of NCSN++ provided in~\cite{song2020score}.
+For CIFAR-10, LSUN (bedroom and church, $256\times256$), and FFHQ ($1024\times1024$), we apply checkpoints of NCSN++ provided in~\citep{song2020score}.
 We train NCSN++ on CelebA ($64\times 64$) for 600k iterations at the batch size of 64 on two NVIDIA RTX 3090 GPUs.
-We apply the same hyper-parameters of optimizer and learning schedule as~\cite{song2020score}.
-For sampling, we use the same generation process of continuous variance exploding (VE)-NCSN++~\cite{song2020score} with both predictor and corrector, and all the experiments apply the linear schedule used in~\cite{song2020score} with both predictor and corrector (PC).
+We apply the same hyper-parameters of optimizer and learning schedule as~\citep{song2020score}.
+For ImageNet and COCO datasets, we train the NCSN++~\citep{song2020score} by ourselves at the resolution of 64$\times$64 as the baseline.
+We apply the same hyper-parameters of optimizer and learning schedule as~\citep{song2020score}.
+We train the model for 2400k iterations for ImageNet and 600k for COCO.
+The batch size is set at 256 for both datasets.
+For sampling, we use the same generation process of continuous variance exploding (VE)-NCSN++~\citep{song2020score} with both predictor and corrector and all the experiments apply the linear schedule used in~\citep{song2020score} with both predictor and corrector (PC).